TIP NR.1 HOW TO CHOOSE GOOD QUALITY MICROBLADING NEEDLES / BLADES

 The visual test can be very insignificant.
 As you can see in the picture on the right, the blades and needles inside look almost similar, but in reality they are completely different.
 So how do we know which of them are good or bad?

-You can also check your blade by pressing it on the side with your nail.
-The needles cannot move as well.
+- You can also check your blade by pressing it on the side with your nail.
+The needles shouldn’t move much.

 The needles in good quality blade will be stable (like the Blade Nr.2) despite the fact that blade it self is flexible.
 It will be easier to draw and the result will be always the same – clear and crispy strokes!